THIS STORY WAS UPDATED

 As long as the PS are in power and as long as the Center Party and National Coalition Party need their support in government to trim the welfare state, matters will get worse in Finland for migrants, minorities and our culturally diverse community.

 How did racism become an instant political hit in Finland?
-The answer is because there was little to no opposition to it.
+The answer is that there was little to no opposition to it.
 The reason why there is too little opposition to such a social ill reveals our denial and how we play down the problem collectively.
 Racism doesn’t affect white Finns directly so there’s no reason to be too worried about the issue.

-The same way some of us were fascinated by the likes of sentenced racists and far-right politicians like Jussi Halla-aho, James Hirvisaari, Juho Eerola, Olli Immonen and others before the 2011 parliamentary elections, we’re similarly attracted by these latest stories of street patrol gangs.
+The same way some of us were fascinated by the likes of sentenced racists and far-right politicians like Jussi Halla-aho, James Hirvisaari, Juho Eerola, Olli Immonen and others before the 2011 parliamentary elections, we’re similarly attracted by these latest stories of vigilante gangs.
 We continue to give them the benefit of the doubt.

-The first time I read about the Soldiers of Odin, a Kemi-based street patrol gang led by Mika Ranta, who is a member of a neo-Nazi association that aims to turn Finland into a fascist state, was in October.
+The first time I read about the Soldiers of Odin, a Kemi-based vigilanti gang led by Mika Ranta, who is a member of a neo-Nazi association that aims to turn Finland into a fascist state, was in October.
 What surprised me most about the story back then was that it didn’t condemn too openly this type of activity.

 Today, however, Kemi-based Pohjolan Sanomat tells us that the Soldiers of Odin’s leader Ranta has a criminal record for attacking a migrant.

 Why did it take the Kemi-based daily roughly two months to tell us this important fact?
-Is it because the daily gave the gang the benefit of the doubt because it didn’t consider it a threat.
+Is it because the daily gave the vigilante gang the benefit of the doubt because it didn’t consider it a threat.
 What do you think the paper’s reaction would be If the Soldiers of Odin would be a Muslim group patrolling the streets of Kemi?

 The fact that they give the Soldiers of Odin the benefit of the doubt shows how much in denial we are in Finland about racism and how we play down its poisonous effect on society.